berndporr/sound_measurement/README.md

 the matched z-transform which aims to match 1:1 the analogue and digital frequency response.

-The precision towards the Nyquist frequency can be increased by using a higher sampling rate but given that audio has such low energy over 10kHz there is probably not much point to it.
+The precision towards the Nyquist frequency depends on the sampling rate but given that audio has such low energy over 10kHz there is probably not much point to it.
+In addition the analogue frontend will introduce additional damping towards Nyquist and the errors might just cancel out.

 On the other hand lower sampling rates (fs >= 2kHz) can be used if only low frequency noise has been measured.